 Director Schumacher, and Members of the Washington State House of Representatives and State Senate

-February 26, 2018
+October 31, 2019

 Page 2

-No financial activity to report for 2017
+No financial activity to report for 2019

-There was no legislative appropriation for this account during the 2015-2017 Biennium, and therefore no activity to report for 2017.
-However, since the last legislative report for this account was submitted in 2015 (which also reported no activity), three Redevelopment Opportunity Zones (ROZ) and one Brownfield Renewal Authority have been created by local governments.
+There was no legislative appropriation for this account during the 2017-2019 Biennium, and therefore no activity to report for 2019.
+However, since the last legislative report for this account was submitted in 2017 (which also reported no activity), Ecology has been notified of another Redevelopment Opportunity Zone (ROZ) and another Brownfield Renewal Authority created by local governments in 2016.
 These are tools intended to help local governments clean up and reuse previously developed properties that are currently abandoned or underutilized.

-Three ROZs and one Brownfield Renewal Authority developed since 2015
+Five ROZs and two Brownfield Renewal Authorities developed since 2013

 Brownfield Redevelopment Trusts can only fund projects within an established Redevelopment Opportunity Zone (ROZ) or a Brownfield Renewal Authority.
 A ROZ is a geographic area designated by a city, county, or port district that meets criteria outlined in RCW 70.105D.150.
 A brownfield renewal authority may be established by a city, county, or port district, for the purpose of guiding and implementing a property's cleanup and reuse within a ROZ (RCW 70.105D.160).
-Since 2015, three local governments have developed:
+Since 2013, three local governments have developed a total of five ROZs and two Brownfield Renewal Authorities:

 - Spokane ROZ (2015): Hillyard Industrial Area Redevelopment Opportunity Zone, comprised of four parcels representing about 10 acres in total.
 All properties within the zone are owned by the City of Spokane. - Spokane Brownfield Authority (2015): Hillyard Industrial Area Brownfield Renewal Authority, contained within the larger Northeast Public Development Authority. - Bellingham ROZ (2016): Bellingham Waterfront Redevelopment Opportunity Zone, comprised of ten parcels representing about 20 acres.
-Properties within the zone are owned either by the City of Bellingham or the Port of Bellingham. - Seattle ROZ (2017): Mount Baker McClellan Street Redevelopment Opportunity Zone, comprised of five parcels representing approximately one-half acre in the Mount Baker neighborhood.
+Properties within the zone are owned either by the City of Bellingham or the Port of Bellingham. - Spokane ROZ (2016): Riverfront Park Brownfield Redevelopment Opportunity Zone, comprised of 24 parcels representing about 100 acres in total.
+All properties within the zone are owned by the City of Spokane or the Spokane Parks Board. - Spokane Brownfield Authority (2016): Riverfront Park Brownfield Renewal Authority, developed for the purpose of guiding and implementing the cleanup and redevelopment of the properties within the Riverfront Park ROZ. - Seattle ROZ (2017): Mount Baker McClellan Street Redevelopment Opportunity Zone, comprised of five parcels representing approximately one-half acre in the Mount Baker neighborhood. - Seattle ROZ (2018): Grand Street Commons Redevelopment Opportunity Zone, comprised of 16 parcels representing approximately 3.2 acres in the Mount Baker/North Rainier neighborhood.